 All communications produced by Sam Fox School faculty, students, and staff should reflect the University’s vision of diversity and inclusion.
 Follow the guidelines below when developing internal or external communications, including promotional materials, websites, social media, emails, videos, reports, photography, and presentations.

 The Sam Fox School Communications Office is available to help you think through how diversity is represented in your materials.
 Get in touch with them when you begin your project for advice and review.
-Contact Katherine Welsch, the director of communications, for more information: email@example.com
+Contact Emily Hellmuth, Director of Communications, for more information: email@example.com

 WRITE INCLUSIVE STORIES